 While the organization was founded as Korean Immigrant Workers Advocates, in 2006, KIWA changed names to Koreatown Immigrant Workers Alliance to reflect that KIWA was and never has been only Korean because there was not a workplace in Koreatown with Korean workers that didn’t also have Latino workers.

 In Koreatown, service-sector industries and businesses like supermarkets, restaurants, carwashes, and garment factories dominate the local economy, providing over 50% of the jobs.
 As a result, KIWA has focused on organizing workers in the restaurant and supermarket industries.
 In 2013, our “Raw Deal” campaign targeted the most expensive restaurant in California (the 2nd most in the U.S.), Urasawa in Beverly Hills, with the leadership of a former Urasawa worker and Koreatown resident, Heriberto Zamora.
 Raw Deal exposed not only the conditions at Urasawa, but the reality that wage theft and disrespectful treatment towards working people takes place in all types of businesses.
 See coverage here

 Faced with a wave of development in Koreatown that has brought expensive businesses and luxury housing to the area, KIWA has expanded its reach to housing and neighborhood rights, equitable development policies, and participatory community planning.
-Through a combination of grassroots organizing and strategic partnerships, KIWA seeks to give low-income individuals in Koreatown the ability to contribute to the social, cultural, and economic development of their neighborhood.
+Through a combination of grassroots organizing and strategic partnerships, KIWA seeks to empower workers and residents in Koreatown to contribute to the social, cultural, and economic development of their neighborhood.

-Today, KIWA combines organizing, leadership development, services, and policy advocacy in order to improve the lives of low-income immigrants in Koreatown and build a foundation for social change.
+Today, KIWA combines organizing, leadership development, services, and policy advocacy in order to improve the lives of immigrant workers in low-wage industries in Koreatown and build a foundation for social change.